Kindergarten: Afghanistan

-In Afghanistan, children between the ages of 3 and 6 attend kindergartens (کودکستان; وړکتون).
+In Afghanistan, children between the ages of three and six attend kindergartens (کودکستان; وړکتون).
 Although kindergartens in Afghanistan are not part of the school system, they are often run by the government.

-Early childhood development programs were first introduced during the Soviet occupation with the establishment in 1980 of 27 urban preschools, or kodakistan.
+Early childhood development programs were first introduced during the Soviet occupation with the establishment in 1980 of 27 urban preschools.
 The number of preschools grew steadily during the 1980s, peaking in 1990 with more than 270 in Afghanistan.
 At its peak, there were 2,300 teachers caring for more than 21,000 children in the country.
 These facilities were an urban phenomenon, mostly in Kabul, and were attached to schools, government offices, or factories.
-Based on the Soviet model, these early childhood development programs provided nursery care, preschool, and kindergarten for children from 3 months to 6 years of age under the direction of the Department of Labor and Social Welfare.
+Based on the Soviet model, these early childhood development programs provided nursery care, preschool, and kindergarten for children from three months to six years of age under the direction of the Department of Labor and Social Welfare.

 The vast majority of Afghan families were never exposed to this system, and many of these families were in opposition to these programs due to the belief that it diminishes the central role of the family and inculcates children with Soviet values.
 With the onset of civil war after the Soviet withdrawal, the number of kindergartens dropped rapidly.
 By 1995, only 88 functioning facilities serving 2,110 children survived, and the Taliban restrictions on female employment eliminated all of the remaining centers in areas under their control.
 In 2007, there were about 260 kindergarten/preschool centers serving over 25,000 children.
 Though every government center is required to have an early childhood center, at present, no governmental policies deal with early childhood and no institutions have either the responsibility or the capacity to provide such services.

 Australia

 In each state of Australia, kindergarten (frequently referred to as kinder or kindy) means something slightly different.
 In Tasmania, New South Wales and the Australian Capital Territory, it is the first year of primary school.
 In Victoria, kindergarten is a form of preschool and may be referred to interchangeably as preschool or kindergarten.
-In Victoria and Tasmania, the phrase for the first year of primary school is called Prep (short for "preparatory"), which is followed by Year 1.
+In Victoria, Queensland and Tasmania, the term for the first year of primary school is prep (short for "preparatory"), which is followed by year 1.

-In Queensland, kindergarten is usually an institution for children around the age of 4 and thus it is the precursor to preschool and primary education.
-As with Victoria and Tasmania, the first year of primary school is also called Prep, which is then followed by Year 1.
+In Queensland, kindergarten is usually an institution for children around the age of four and thus it is the precursor to preschool and primary education.
+As with Victoria and Tasmania, the first year of primary school is also called prep, which is then followed by year 1.

 The year preceding the first year of primary school education in Western Australia, South Australia or the Northern Territory is referred to respectively as pre-primary, reception or transition.
 In Western Australia, the year preceding pre-primary is called kindergarten.